Need help with your tracker or account? Get Support

 Marely, a golden retriever who got lost, tells us what he experienced in those hours!
 Read the whole story now!

-Nothing can compare with the feeling of being reunited with your parents after being lost.
+Nothing can compare to the feeling of being reunited with your parents after being lost.
 And believe me, the feeling is even more intense if the reunion happens after a long time of separation.
-I was lost for several hours before my parents found me.

 It was a sunny day in April and I was out playing in the backyard.
-There was a lot more noise on the other side of the fence than normally – it intrigued my curiosity.
+There was a lot more noise on the other side of the fence than normally – it piqued my curiosity.
 So, I decided to check it out.

-Hmm, where am I?
+Hmm, wait, where am I?

 The sun went down but I kept on walking.
 I tried to look for familiar houses, buildings and parks, but no luck.
 Everything seemed quite new to me.

 Finally, after hours of wandering the streets alone, a car stopped in front of me.
 It was our next-door neighbour.
 Apparently, neighbours, family and friends were all out searching for me.

 What have I learned?

-Most importantly, DON’T run away!
+Lesson number one: DON’T run away!
 It might be fun and interesting in the beginning, but less fun when you cannot find your way back.
 Additionally, hours of separation can cause anxiety and stress, and the people you love definitely don’t deserve that.